esepunto/ExamRank02_42/README.md

-My approach to Exam Rank 02 (Ecole 42).
+My approach to Exam Rank 02 (42 Madrid).

 To be tested during the exam.